alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Placing Your First SRE

-Once you’ve hired your first SRE, you now need to decide where to embed them in your organization.
+Once you've hired your first SRE, you now need to decide where to embed them in your organization.
 You have three main choices:

 - In a product development team
 - In an operations team